Toerktumlare/twitch-chat/readme.md

 - ~~breakout application from main method~~
 - ~~add a unicode symbol that represents Kappa~~
 - ~~add file logger, to be able to tail logs~~
+- ~~ability to include some context while logging~~
+- ~~ability to set log levels in logger~~
 - remove tungstenite-rs in favor of ws-rs
-- ability to set log levels in logger
-- ability to include some context while logging
+- add `--debug` flag so we can read debug messages in chat, including broken chat messages
+- Overhaul the logging, and add proper logging in the entire application.
+- implement a "padder" struct/function that will fill out with whitespaces.
-- Implement `Drop` for `EventHandler`
+- implement `Drop` for `EventHandler`
 - identify smileys and replace with unicode
-- add `--debug` flag so we can read debug messages in chat, including broken chat messages
 - fix parsing of twitch reply chat messages
 - add unicode stuff for moderators
 - some day solve consistent name color (twitch not sending default colors)